A simple sheet pan crowd pleaser.

 - sub rolls, optional

-- Preheat the oven to 425°F. In a large bowl, combine all the ingredients and mix well.
+- Preheat the oven to 425°F and grease two half-sheet pans.
+In a large bowl, combine all the ingredients (except the rolls, of course!) and mix well.